Automate OS and framework patching with ACR Build

 Containers provide new levels of virtualization, isolating application and developer dependencies from infrastructure and operational requirements.
 What remains, however, is the need to address how this application virtualization is patched.

-ACR Build, a suite of features within Azure Container Registry, provides not only native container image build capability, but also automates OS and framework patching for your Docker containers.
+ACR Build is a suite of features within Azure Container Registry.
+It provides cloud-based container image building for Linux, Windows, and ARM, and can automate OS and framework patching for your Docker containers.

 What is ACR Build?